tenstorrent/tt-exalens/README.md

 GDB server can be started from Debuda, allowing features like stepping through code and breakpoints to be used through GDB client.

-For more information about how to use Debuda, refer to [tutorials](TODO).
+For more information about how to use the Debuda application, refer to [the tutorial](./docs/debuda-app-tutorial.md), or [the documentation](./docs/debuda-command-docs.md).

 ## Using Debuda library